AliBa1/server-ids/README.md

 detections and log them to a file for future reference.
 I also may expand it to prevent attacks by setting up firewalls based on what attack is detected to keep the server running wihtout any issues.
-On top of that I may also look to optimize the performance of the detection system by implementing the strategy design pattern to run checks for only for attacks that are possible with the incoming traffic.
+On top of that I may also look to optimize the performance of the detection system by implementing the composite design pattern to run checks for only for attacks that are possible with the incoming traffic.
 I also may use multithreading to run the system faster which would allow the server to perform as best as it can.

 ## System Architecture (_will include network setup_)